agosztolai/MARBLE/README.md

 If this still does not work, check if there are very small or very large vector magnitudes in your dataset, filter them out and try again.

+## Stay in touch

 If all hopes are lost, or if you want to chat about your use case, get in touch or raise an issue!
-We are happy to help.
+We are happy to help and looking to further develop this package to make it as useful as possible.

 ## References